 But there is a point on the growth curve where the task of taking the business forward requires knowledge and insight that may not be readily available.
 For instance, lack of knowledge, coupled with fears of entering an unfamiliar and potentially risky environment, can deter even the most ambitious entrepreneurs from entering potentially lucrative overseas export markets.

-The Breakthrough programme is designed to provide fast-growth companies with the resources and knowledge they need to push towards the next level.
-The programme does this in a number of ways.
+The Breakthrough programme is designed to provide fast-growth companies with the resources and knowledge they need to push towards the next level of growth.
 Businesses that receive funding through the Breakthrough programme will have ﬁrst call on a series of groundbreaking initiatives, which include:

 Masterclasses – Kicking off with a visit to Google, the ‘Masterclass’ initiative enables our Breakthrough companies to pay an onsite visit to and learn from entrepreneurs and managers who are further along the growth cycle.
 It’s an opportunity to see and hear ﬁrst-hand how successful companies have got where they are today.